-Check out these five animal yoga trends that have humans and their furry friends doing asana side by side for mutual benefit.
+Five Animal Yoga Classes That You Can Try With Your Pet–Check out these five animal yoga trends that have humans and their furry friends doing asana side by side for mutual benefit.

 Many yoga poses are named after animals.
 Although animals may have been the inspiration for many of the asana and vinyasa sequences in yoga, many people around the world are seeking to reconnect with their animal friends by taking yoga classes with them.

-But even though people get benefits from being around animals, those who have hosted animal yoga classes and retreats say that even the animals enjoy being around humans practicing yoga.
-While many have done it for the novelty of bringing their pets to work, or practicing asana and meditation on a farm, others have brought the trend a step further by using it to raise awareness for cats and dogs in need of forever homes.
+But even though people get benefits from being around animals, those who have hosted animal yoga classes and retreats say that even the animals enjoy being around humans practising yoga.
+While many have done it for the novelty of bringing their pets to work, or practising asana and meditation on a farm, others have brought the trend a step further by using it to raise awareness for cats and dogs in need of forever homes.

 In all cases, it is made clear to participants that the animals in the class, or brought to the class, are never forced into doing any asana themselves, and are never forced into doing any unnatural movements.